The benefit cap

-- The support component of Employment and Support Allowance (ESA)
+- Employment and Support Allowance (ESA) – support component

 - you receive war widows or war widowers pensions

-- you or your partner are working, you claim Universal Credit (UC) and you are earning at least the amount you would get for 16 hours per week on national minimum wage, ie:
+- you or your partner are working, you claim Universal Credit (UC) and you are earning at least £542 a month after tax

 - you or your partner have been in work continuously (either employed or self-employed) for 12 months and lose your job through no fault of their own.
 In this situation, there will be a 39 week ‘grace period’ when the cap won’t apply to your claim for benefits.

 How much will the reduction of benefit be?

 You can use Gov.uk’s online benefit cap calculator to get an estimate of how much your benefit might be reduced.

 What can you do if you are affected by the benefit cap?

 The total amount of benefit you receive, including Housing Benefit and Universal Credit, may reduce as a result of the benefit cap.
 This will happen automatically.